-There are certain moments in time that become etched in our memories, and we remember exactly where we were and what we were doing when an event happened.
+There are certain moments in time that become etched in your memory, and you remember exactly where you were when an event happened, and what you were doing.
 Sometimes that’s because of the significance of the event itself.
 For my parents’ generation, that might have been the assassination of John F Kennedy or the moon landing.
 I remember that on the morning of September 11, 2001, I was in university but for some reason didn’t have classes that morning.
 When I got up my roommates had the tv on, and we watched in stunned, horrified silence as the 2nd tower collapsed.

 When illness dampens reactions

 Then there are the moments we remember not so much because of the event itself but because of our own circumstances at the time.
 For me, the Sandy Hook elementary school shooting was one of those moments in time.
 Don’t get me wrong, it was a terrible event, but sadly these types of events occur with disturbing regularity.
 I remember Sandy Hook, though, because it is burned in my mind what was going on for me at the time.